-What Should I Expect in a Therapy Intake Appointment?
+What Should I Expect in a Therapy Introductory Appointment?

 Taking the first step with anything new can be overwhelming and stressful for many, especially when there are unknown factors.
 Knowing how to prepare, how things work and what to expect, are all questions you may have.
 The same can be said about starting therapy.